-A Beginners Guide to Building Your First BlogIf you have been planning to launch a blog but didn’t know where to start you are in the right place…
+A Beginners Guide to Creating Your First BlogIf you have been planning to launch a blog but didn’t know where to start you are in the right place…

 My name is Jamie Spencer and I have been blogging as my main source of income for the past six years.
 I have created and sold a wide variety of blogs in different niches which means I am in a great position to help you create your first blog.